 While many well-intended friends may say that bells can damage your cat’s ears, this is not true.
 Even with long-term usage, experiments show that bells don’t affect your cat’s hearing.
 Bells have a sound of around 50dB, which is well below your cat’s hearing sensitivity.
-To give you an idea, your dishwasher has a volume of 80dB and this doesn’t affect your cat, either.
+To give you an idea, your dishwasher has a volume of 80dB and this doesn’t affect your pretty purr baby, either.

 Studies also show that cats quickly get used to the sound of a bell around their collar.
 Just like humans, they have the ability to ignore these sounds after a short time.
 But, if you’re still unsure, the best course of action is to attach a bell to your cat’s collar.
 If they seem fine with it, it’s probably because it doesn’t bother them.